Country Flag

 Canada has introduced a new law that aims to combat online abuse - including life in prison for inciting genocide.

 The proposed Online Harms Act requires social media platforms to remove posts - such as those which sexualise children - within 24 hours.
 The law would regulate social media companies, live streaming platforms and "user-uploaded adult content" websites.
 It lists seven categories of harmful content that providers would be required to remove from their websites.
 Banned content includes posts made to bully a child or those encouraging self-harm.
 The bill would ban deep-fakes, such as images that recently went viral showing Taylor Swift's head on a naked woman's body.
 Private messages sent between individuals would fall outside of the law's provisions, he added.
+Prime Minister Justin Trudeau's government also plans to amend the criminal code to increase hate crime penalties, including by introducing a new offense punishable by up to life imprisonment for those found guilty of inciting genocide.
+The new legislation comes amid tensions between the Canadian government and social media companies over a law that forces companies to pay Canadian news publishers for their content.

 Viewed 158times